 Whether you are cooking for your family or for a larger crowd, you can plan on adults eating about 2 ribs per person.
 Our kids usually just eat one.

-These country style ribs are tender, juicy, and a quick and easy way to get dinner on the table in under an hour!
-Our whole family devours them and they are great meal to serve guests.
-They are rich in flavor and just good ol’ down home comfort food!
+These country-style ribs are tender, juicy, and a quick and easy way to get dinner on the table in under an hour!
+Our whole family devours them, and they are a great meal to serve guests.
+They are rich in flavor and just good ol’ down-home comfort food!

 More Ribs Recipes You Should Try: